 Directors.
-We are managed by our board of directors.
-Our amended and restated articles of association provide that the maximum number of our directors will be fixed from time to time exclusively pursuant to a resolution of Directors, and unless determined by the Company in general meeting, must consist of not less than three directors.
+We are managed by our Board of Directors.
+Our amended and restated articles of association provide that there shall be no maximum number of directors unless otherwise determined from time to time by a resolution of the directors, and unless determined by the Company in general meeting, must consist of not less than three directors.
 Any director on our board may be removed by way of a special resolution of shareholders.
-Any vacancies on our board of directors or additions to the existing board of directors can be filled by way of a special resolution of shareholders or by the affirmative vote of a simple majority of the remaining directors.
+Any vacancies on our Board of Directors or additions to the existing Board of Directors can be filled by way of a special resolution of shareholders or by the affirmative vote of a simple majority of the remaining directors.
 The directors have the power to appoint any person as a director to fill a casual vacancy on the board or as an addition to the existing board.
-Any director appointed by the board of directors to fill a casual vacancy shall serve for the remainder of the term of the Director whose death, resignation or removal created such vacancy.
+Any director appointed by the Board of Directors to fill a casual vacancy shall serve for the remainder of the term of the Director whose death, resignation or removal created such vacancy.
 At each annual general meeting, one-third of our directors for the time being (or if their number is not a multiple of three, then the number nearest to but not less than one-third) will retire from office by rotation provided that every director shall be subject to retirement at an annual general meeting at least once every three years.
-The directors to retire in every year will be those who have been longest in office since their last re-election or appointment but as between persons who became or were last re-elected directors on the same day those to retire will (unless they otherwise agree among themselves) be determined by lot.
+The directors to retire in every year will be those who have been longest in office since their last reelection or appointment but as between persons who became or were last re-elected directors on the same day those to retire will (unless they otherwise agree among themselves) be determined by lot.
 There are no provisions relating to retirement of directors upon reaching any age limit.

-Meetings of our board of directors may be convened at any time deemed necessary by our secretary on request of the Chairman or a majority of the Board.
+Meetings of our Board of Directors may be convened at any time deemed necessary by our secretary on request of the chairman or a majority of the board.
 Advance notice of a meeting is not required if each director entitled to attend consents to the holding of such meeting.

-A meeting of our board of directors shall be competent to make lawful and binding decisions if at least two of the members of our board of directors are present or represented unless the board has fixed any other number.
+A meeting of our Board of Directors shall be competent to make lawful and binding decisions if at least two of the members of our Board of Directors are present or represented unless the board has fixed any other number.
 At any meeting of our directors, each director is entitled to one vote.

-Questions arising at a meeting of our board of directors are required to be decided by simple majority votes of the members of our board of directors present or represented at the meeting.
+Questions arising at a meeting of our Board of Directors are required to be decided by simple majority votes of the members of our Board of Directors present or represented at the meeting.
 In the case of any equality of votes, the chairman of the meeting shall have an additional or casting vote.
-Our board of directors may also pass resolutions without a meeting by unanimous written consent.
+Our Board of Directors may also pass resolutions without a meeting by unanimous written consent.

-Pursuant to our amended and restated articles of association, our board of directors has established an audit committee, a compensation committee and a nominating and corporate governance committee.
+Pursuant to our amended and restated articles of association, our Board of Directors has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.